aerogo/pack/README.src.md

 Pack uses parallel compilation via job queues and is therefore extremely fast, much faster than the popular [webpack](https://github.com/webpack/webpack).

-Over 300 assets can be compiled in roughly 50 milliseconds.

 ## Components

 Since `components` is a generated directory you should list this directory in your `.gitignore` file.